hikemalliday/stables/README.txt

   -The first letter should be uppercased, because the output inventory and spellbook files are case sensitive.
   -If things are not formatted correctly, things may not function properly.

--WHEN OUTPUTING INVENTORY SPELL FILES-
--Commands to output inventory/spellbook files:
-  -Load into a character in game, and type: output inventory Charname -Load into a character in game, and type: output spellbook Charnamespells -THESE MUST BE FORMATTED AS SUCH, with the first letter of the character name capitalized, and the rest lower case.